keptn/lifecycle-toolkit/docs/content/en/docs/implementing/metrics.md

 Keptn Metrics are also application aware so report data for all workflows that are included in the Keptn application.

-This data can be presented on Grafana or any standard dashboard application that you configure.
+This data can be displayed on Grafana or another standard dashboard application that you configure or can be retrieved using standard Kubernetes commands.

 [More introductory info to come]